Junior MasterChef Australia series 1

-The first series of Junior MasterChef Australia, the second spin off of the Australian reality television series MasterChef Australia, began on 12 September 2010 and aired on Network Ten.
+The first series of Junior MasterChef Australia, the second spin-off of the Australian reality television series MasterChef Australia, began on 12 September 2010 and aired on Network Ten.
 Matt Preston, George Calombaris and Gary Mehigan returned alongside new judge, Anna Gare.

-The series finale was won by Isabella Bliss a 12-year-old girl from New South Wales.
+The series was won by then 12-year-old Isabella Bliss from New South Wales.

 Changes

 In contrast to prior series, Junior MasterChef Australia is produced by Shine Australia.
 The series premiered on Sunday, 12 September 2010.
 It also added Anna Gare as fourth judge during individual challenges.

 The series began with the Top 50 selected from the 5,500 applicants who auditioned for the show.
 The Top 50 featured five heats, with ten from the Top 50 who were best at the heat's team participating in each heat.
 Afterwards, the judges selected four to move forward to the Top 20.
 Furthermore, the Top 20 competed in two challenges to pick the Top 12.
-Contrast to other versions, contestants are not eliminated every week; rather, four are eliminated at every stage of the competition.
+Contrast to other versions, contestants are not eliminated every week; rather, four are eliminated every few episodes.
 Every eliminated contestant received a range of prizes, including those in the Top 50.